-- 1. Non-Profit Set-Aside No less than 10% of the Housing Credit Ceiling will be allocated to Qualified Nonprofit Organizations.
-THDA reserves the right to make allocations of Housing Credit to Qualified Nonprofit Organizations as needed to meet the requirements of Section 42(h)(5). - 2.
-CNI Grants -Eligible PHAs with qualified CNI grants may receive an allocation of Housing Credit outside of the PHA Set-Aside.
-The annual amount of Housing Credit to be allocated to Initial Applications involving CNI grants shall not exceed \$1,700,000. - 3.
-PHA Set-Aside No more than the greater of \$1,300,000 or 25% of the Competitive Housing Credit Ceiling will be allocated to developments involving a PHA that meets the requirements of Section 9 of this QAP. - 4.
-Existing Multifamily Housing No more than 25% of the Competitive Housing Credit Ceiling, not including any Housing Credit pursuant to the Consolidated Appropriations Act, 2021, Division EE, Title III, Section 305, will be allocated to developments that include rehabilitation of Existing Multifamily Housing. - 5.
-New Construction Up to 50% of the Competitive Housing Credit Ceiling will be allocated to developments involving new construction using the regional pool methodology described in Section 15.E.5.
+- Non-Profit Set-Aside No less than 10% of the annual Housing Credit Ceiling, including any Housing Credit pursuant to the Consolidated Appropriations Act, 2021, Division EE, Title III, Section 305, will be allocated to Qualified Nonprofit Organizations.
+THDA reserves the right to make allocations of Housing Credit to Qualified Nonprofit Organizations as needed to meet the requirements of Section 42(h)(5). - CNI Grants No more than 25% of the annual Competitive Housing Credit Ceiling will be allocated to Eeligible PHAs with qualified CNI grants.
+Eligible PHAs with qualified CNI grants may receive an allocation of Housing Credit outside of the PHA Set-Aside.
+The annual amount of Housing Credit to be allocated to Initial Applications involving CNI grants shall not exceed \$1,700,000. - PHA Set-Aside No more than 2025% of the annual Competitive Housing Credit Ceiling, not-including any Housing Credit pursuant to the Consolidated Appropriations Act, 2021, Division EE, Title III, Section 305, will be allocated to developments involving a PHA that meets the requirements of Section 9 of this QAP. - 4.
+Existing Multifamily Housing No more than 25% of the annual Competitive Housing Credit Ceiling, not including any Housing Credit pursuant to the Consolidated Appropriations Act, 2021, Division EE, Title III, Section 305, will be allocated to developments that include rehabilitation of Existing Multifamily Housing.[EY1] - 4. - 5.
+New Construction Up to 50% of the Annual Competitive Housing Credit Ceiling will be allocated to developments involving new construction using the regional pool methodology described below. - a.
+No more than 1 development per county involving new construction will receive an allocation from the Competitive Housing Credit Ceiling.
+Developments receiving an allocation from the Non-Profit Set-Aside and developments receiving an allocation under CNI Grants will not count against this limit.